Franklyn-dotcom/Fast-Static-Website/README.md

 # Fast Static Website Deployment Using Pulumi And AWS
-This project demonstrates how to deploy a static website using Pulumi and AWS services.
-It showcases the use of Infrasture as Code (IaC) to automate the provisioning of cloud resources and hosting a globally distributed static website.
+This project shows how to deploy a static website using Pulumi and AWS services.
+It uses Infrasture as Code (IaC) to automate the provisioning of cloud resources and hosting a globally distributed static website.

 ## Features
 - Automates cloud resources using Pulumi.